chrishuman0923/clickyGame/README.md

 # Clicky Game!

 Clicky Game! is a react app that was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The purpose of this app is to show the basic functionality and capablity of a React.js driven project.
+The purpose of this app is to show the basic functionality and capability of a React.js driven project.
 The deployed project can be found on Heroku [here](https://glacial-shelf-69024.herokuapp.com/).

 # Functionality